Sage-Bionetworks/BaylorSage/RNAseq/README.md

 Quantitation
 ##Human and iPSC
-Alignments were counted to Gencode 24 gene models using star.
+Alignments were counted to Gencode 24 gene models using star - htseq

 ##Mouse
-Alignments were counted to Ensembl gene models using star
+Alignments were counted to Ensembl gene models using star - htseq

 ##Fruit fly
-Alignments were counted to UCSC gene models using star
+Alignments were counted to UCSC gene models using star - htseq